anshgupta0511/Web-Scraping-and-Analysing-Stock-data-in-Python/README.md

 Step 2: Used yfinance Library to plot the stock data of Tesla and GameStop that was scraped in Step 1.

-This problem is a solution to the peer graded assignment of IBM Data Science Project Course on Coursera.
+This project is a part of the IBM Data Science Project Course on Coursera.

 Link to Course: https://www.coursera.org/learn/python-project-for-data-science